 Depending on which brokerage you choose, there are gift cards you can purchase for a fraction of a single stock or exchange traded funds (ETFs).
 It’s best that you check beforehand, as some that don’t offer gift cards may have rules on how you can open an account in someone’s name.

-Investing for Beginners: 11 Ways to Invest $100 (and Grow It to 6 Figures)
+11 Ways to Invest $100 for Beginners (and Grow It to 6 Figures)

 Purchase a Year’s Subscription to a Budgeting App